CBlockSurprise/ScriptCraft/docs/API-Reference.md

  * callback - A function which is called whenever the [weather.WeatherChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/weather/WeatherChangeEvent.html) is fired

- * priority - optional - see events.on() for more information.

 ### events.lightningStrike()

 #### Parameters

  * callback - A function which is called whenever the [weather.LightningStrikeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/weather/LightningStrikeEvent.html) is fired

- * priority - optional - see events.on() for more information.

 ### events.thunderChange()